slowernews/hamster-system/README.md

 - to reduce the need of memorization or unnecessary nesting, you can name a folder joining more than one nesting level:

-        You have only one project inside a bundle, you can simplify nesting:
+        When there's only one or two folders inside a folder, you can join them for nesting simplification:
-        Example: #large investor@house in portugal
+        Use: #large investor@house in portugal
+        Instead of: #large investor\@house in portugal

-        Folder name is too generalist, you can add anterior nesting name(s) to help remembering:
+        Folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections
-        Example: @house in portugal.building permit
-        Example: -drawings-sections
-        Example: -drawings-details-wall
+        e.g: -drawings-details-wall

 - use spaces or other naming style:

-        Example using spaces: #large investor@house in portugal Example using camelCase: #largeInvestor@houseInPortugal
+        e.g. using spaces: #large investor@house in portugal e.g. using camelCase: #largeInvestor@houseInPortugal
-        Example using snake_case: #large_investor@house_in_portugal
+        e.g. using snake_case: #large_investor@house_in_portugal

 - but don't use these symbols for regular naming: **# @ . - + $ % { } [ ]**